-- If the total reimbursement from Medicare, including amounts applied toward any Deductible, is less than, equals or exceeds the benefits payable under this Contract, then no additional payment will be made by us. - If you are entitled to Medicare Part A, we assume you have enrolled in Medicare Part B and we will not provide benefits for any part of a Service that would have been paid for under Medicare Part B had you enrolled.
+• If the total reimbursement from Medicare, including amounts applied toward any Deductible, is less than, equals or exceeds the benefits payable under this Contract, then no additional payment will be made by us.

 6.3 THIRD-PARTY LIABILITY/SUBROGATION

 The following provisions will apply when you or any other Member has received Services for a condition for which one or more third parties may be responsible.
 "Third party" means any person other than the Member (the first party to the provisions of this Contract), and Providence Health Plan (the second party), and includes any insurance carrier providing liability or other coverage potentially available to the Member.
 For example, uninsured or underinsured motorist coverage, no-fault medical payments (auto, homeowners or otherwise), or other individual or group insurance (including student plans) whether under the Member to comply with the terms of this section will be a basis for us to deny any claims for benefits arising from the condition or to terminate the Member's coverage under this Contract as specified in section 9.4.
 In addition, you or the Member must execute and deliver to us and to other parties any document requested by us which may be appropriate to confirm or secure the rights and obligations of the Member and Providence Health Plan under these provisions.